HKO-WHL-Sums-Blazers-Royals

 Goal — Kamloops: Ferguson (L, ).
 Victoria: Outhouse (W, ).

-Referees — Duncan Brow, Troy Paterson.
-Linesmen — Chris Anninos, Bradley Parker.
+Referees — Bryan Bourdon, Brett Iverson.
+Linesmen — Riley Friesen, Chris Van Deventer.